GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-03-10 01:37:14 IST
+This content is dynamically generated in Indian Time (IST): 2024-03-10 01:49:53 IST

 Current Weather in Coimbatore:
-Temperature: 23.65 °C
+Temperature: 25.88 °C
-Condition: overcast clouds
+Condition: mist